Trimper's Rides: Rides

-The Indoor Area contains most of the rides for younger kids.
-It plays host to a collection of vintage amusement park memorabilia and paraphernalia, ranging from antique ticket booths, to operating antique rides.
-The main attractions inside this part of the building are a large collection of operating vintage William F. Mangels kiddie rides, a circa 1912 Herschell-Spillman Carousel, a bumper car ride, and a shooting gallery.
+The Indoor Area contains rides aimed for young children.
+It contains a collection of vintage amusement park memorabilia and paraphernalia, ranging from antique ticket booths, to operating antique rides.
+The main attractions include a large collection of operating vintage William F. Mangels kiddie rides, a circa 1912 Herschell-Spillman Carousel, a bumper car ride, and a shooting gallery.

 The three outdoor areas are where most of the major rides are located.

-Some of the outdoor rides for the 2023 season are: